Denis M. A. A. Bergerand1

 Major Sir Theodore Ernest Warren Brinckman, 4th Bt. was born on 21 May 1898.1 He was the son of Lt.-Col. Sir Theodore Francis Brinckman, 3rd Bt. and Mary Frances Linton.1 He married, firstly, Gretta Frances Florence Cameron, daughter of Major John Russell Bedford Cameron and Hon.
 Frances Elizabeth Sarah Eveleigh-de Moleyns, on 12 January 1921.1 He married, secondly, Anne Margarethe Wennerwald, daughter of E. T. A. Wennerwald, on 19 July 1926.1 He and Anne Margarethe Wennerwald were divorced in 1929.1 He married, thirdly, Ethel Jean Southam, daughter of Wilson Mills Southam, on 5 June 1939.1 He and Ethel Jean Southam were divorced in 1952.1 He died on 26 July 1954 at age 56, without issue.1

-Major Sir Theodore Ernest Warren Brinckman, 4th Bt. was educated at Eton College, Eton, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the First World War between 1916 and 1918.1 He gained the rank of Major in the service of the Life Guards.1 His marriage to Gretta Frances Florence Cameron was annulled in 1922.1 He succeeded to the title of 4th Baronet Broadhead, of St. Leonards, Windsor [U.K., 1831] on 8 September 1937.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the First World War between 1916 and 1918.1 He gained the rank of Major in the Life Guards.1 His marriage to Gretta Frances Florence Cameron was annulled in 1922.1 He succeeded as the 4th Baronet Broadhead, of St. Leonards, Windsor [U.K., 1831] on 8 September 1937.1

 Citations